melindachang/melindachang/README.md

 ## Melinda Chang&mdash;@melindachang

 👋 Hi!
-I'm a student full-stack web developer from California.
+I'm a student and full-stack web developer from California.
 When I'm not slaving away at school, I'm listening to music, feeding my mechanical keyboard obsession, and committing human rights violations on The Sims 4.

 ### 🌎 Get in touch
 - Website: *Coming soon!*